Home

 Documentation

 Meshenger connects to IP addresses in a true P2P fashion.
-Contacts are shared via QR-Code.
-They contain a name, a public key and a list of MAC/IPv4/IPv6 addresses or domain names.
-By default, only a single MAC address is transferred and used to create an IPv6 link local address (among others) to establish a connection.
-This does not even need a DHCP server.
+Contacts are encoded in a text blob that can be exchanged via QR-Code, picture or copy&paste.
+They contain a name, a public key and a list of IP addresses or domain names.
+Also IPv6 link local addresses are supported, which would not even need a DHCP server.
 The exchanged public key is used to authenticate/encrypt signaling data to establish a WebRTC session that can transmit voice and video.

 Details can be found in the Documentation or in the FAQ.